Residential and Commercial Development

 Development Project Street Repairs

 The City of Grover Beach has an annual local roadway paving program funded by Measure K-14.
 Additionally, the City also has a major roadway paving program.
 For more information on these programs and roadway repairs, please see the Street Paving page.
 If your project requires that you cut into the existing roadway along your property frontage, you will be required to perform pavement repairs per Development Code Section 5.20.
-If your street was recently paved, your pavement repairs may be more extensive, per the City Engineer’s direction, to protect against accelerated pavement condition degradation.
+Cuts in recently paved streets will be subject to restoration per the requirements of the City's Pavement Cut Policy to protect against accelerated pavement degradation.
 Please email firstname.lastname@example.org or call Public Works at (805) 473-4530 for more information.

 Existing Utility Information